gitlabhq/gitlabhq/doc/user/project/issues/issues_functionalities.md

 ## Issues Functionalities

-The image bellow illustrates how an issue looks like:
+The image below illustrates how an issue looks like:

 ![Issue view](img/issues_main_view_numbered.jpg)